Overview

 The cooling effect from blue tansy comes from its camphor content.
 Camphor is known to induce irritation in concentrations higher than 11%.
 It also contains another skin irritant, beta-pinene.

-Learn more about Tanacetum Annuum Flower OilCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Tanacetum Annuum Flower OilCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.